 Contractors who are salaried through their own personal services company (PSC) and are a director of the PSC can furlough themselves.
 They can claim only for their salary and not for any dividends.

-However, self-employed individuals who use Self Assessment for income tax should use the Self-Employment Income Support Scheme (SEISS).
+However, self-employed individuals who use Self Assessment for income tax should use the Self-Employment Income Support Scheme Grant Extension (SEISS).

-Furloughing of salaried company directors should be a formal decision of the board of directors, and noted in the company records and communicated in writing to the director(s) concerned.
+Furloughing of salaried company directors must be a formal decision of the board of directors, and noted in the company records and communicated in writing to the director(s) concerned.

-During the furlough period, company directors can carry on statutory obligations required of their role, but as with any furloughed employee, they cannot carry out work for the company that creates commercial revenue, provides services, or is carried out on the behalf of the company.
+During the furlough period, company directors can carry on statutory obligations required of their role.
+But, as with any furloughed employee, they can’t carry out work for the company that creates commercial revenue, provides services, or is carried out on the behalf of the company.

 Members of an LLP can be furloughed only if they’re designated as employees for tax purposes under the Income Tax (Trading and Other Income) Act (ITTOIA) 2005.

 Furloughing might require a formal decision by members of the LLP and potentially changing the LLP agreement.
-The reference salary to be used to calculate the claim should be the LLP’s profit allocation (excluding any personal/LLP performance additions).
+The usual salary to be used to calculate the claim must be the LLP’s profit allocation (excluding any personal/LLP performance additions).

 20. How do I tell staff they’re furloughed under the Coronavirus Job Retention Scheme?